-In FY2019, the federal government awarded \$30.3 billion to 8(a) firms.
+In FY2020, the federal government awarded \$34.0 billion to 8(a) firms.

-Historically Underutilized Business Zone Program143
+Historically Underutilized Business Zone Program134

 The SBA oversees the Historically Underutilized Business Zones (HUBZones) Program.
 The program assists small businesses located in HUBZone-designated areas through set asides, sole source awards (so long as the award can be made at a fair and reasonable price, and the anticipated total value of the contract, including any options, does not exceed \$4.5 million, or \$7.5 million for manufacturing contracts) and price evaluation preferences (of up to 10%) in full and open competitions.
-Hubzone program targets assistance to small businesses located in areas with low income, high poverty, or high unemployment.
-To be certified as a Hubzone small business, at least 35% of the small business's employees must generally reside in a Hubzone.
+The HUBZone program targets assistance to small businesses located in areas with low income, high poverty, or high unemployment.
+To be certified as a HUBZone